sohaamir/sohaamir.github.io/_pages/about.md

 🏛️ I am an [MRC Advanced Interdisciplinary Methods (AIM) DTP](https://more.bham.ac.uk/mrc-aim/) PhD student based at the [Centre for Human Brain Health (CHBH)](https://www.birmingham.ac.uk/research/centre-for-human-brain-health/index.aspx), University of Birmingham.

-🧠 My research interests involve using experimental tasks and computational modeling to understand social decision-making across humans and AI.
-I am also more broadly interested in the impact of AI on society, and in particular towards how science is conducted.
+🧠 My research interests involve using experimental tasks and computational modeling to understand social decision-making in humans and AI.
+I am also more broadly interested in the impact of AI on society, and towards how science is conducted.

 I am supervised by [Lei Zhang](https://lei-zhang.net/) and [Patricia Lockwood](https://www.birmingham.ac.uk/staff/profiles/psychology/lockwood-patricia.aspx).